whoiseatingallmypasta/PastaAI/README.md

 Not only can the scoring systems have tunable parameters, but the actual AI's consideration of board states can also be tunable.

 Some more examples of adjustable parameters:

-	*  "which pieces are considered at"

 *  "how far away pawns are from king for the move be ignored"

 *  how good of a score a board must look for time travel to be ignored

 *  at certain depths should certain attributes be ignored